 - Guest Notification Date – a hidden field that we will use in our send emails later option.
 Users will not be able to see this field, and we will set this field’s date as Check-in Date – 1 by setting the Conditions feature of Jotform.

-First, let’s start by making the Guest Notification Date field hidden.
+Start by hiding the Guest Notification Date field.

 - Select the field, and click the gear icon next to it.